parsokev/graph_repo/README.md

 ### Using CMakeTools extension for Microsft Visual Studio

-Users with **Microsoft Visual Studio** will be most likely able to immediately build their project upon cloning the repository but it is recommended to follow the below steps to build and run the program as intended:

 1. Verify Visual Studio has the CMake toolchain/kit installed for intended OS to build and run the program in.
 For more information, visit the Visual Studio [exploration pages for CMake](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170).